 Anti-bot pages return confident hallucinations

-If a target site is blocked and returns near-empty content, DeepSeek will still produce a confident-sounding summary from its training memory.
+If a target site is blocked and returns near-empty content, the model will still produce a confident-sounding summary from its training memory.
 Always check metadata.statusCode and data.markdown length before trusting data.summary.
 Wikipedia, for example, sometimes anti-bots the scrape but the summary still reads correctly — because the model recognized the URL from training, not because the scrape worked.

 Rule of thumb: if data.markdown.length < 500 chars and the page is supposed to be substantial, treat the summary as suspect.